tim-hardcastle/Pipefish/README.md

 If you want to use the language rather than just learn about it, you should also read at least the first two parts of the document on [*The Charm hub*](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-charm-hub.md), which explains how to use Charm's text-based shell to start and stop services, debug, write tests, and other things useful to developers.

-For a high-level view of the aims of the language and the principles of its design, with particular emphasis on the features that make it novel and suited to its use-case, see [this document](https://github.com/tim-hardcastle/Charm/blob/main/docs/charm-a-high-level-view.md), which explains such things in depth.
+For a high-level view of the aims of the language and the principles of its design, with particular emphasis on the features that make it novel and suited to its use-case, see [*Charm: a high-level view*](https://github.com/tim-hardcastle/Charm/blob/main/docs/charm-a-high-level-view.md), which explains such things in depth.
 Another supplementary document, [*The whys of Charm*](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-whys-of-charm.md), explains specific decisions about syntax and semantics which may seem in need of explanation: this README will occasionally link to that document in footnotes.

 ## Features

-Features already implemented include:

-- Functions with optionally typed parameters and return values
-- Overloading of pretty much everything including arithmetic operators
+- A Functional Core / Imperative Shell architecture[^fcis]
-- Multiple dispatch.
+- Multiple dispatch
+- Gradual typing
 - First-class functions, lambdas, closures, inner functions.
+- Comparison by value
 - Streaming operators
-- First-class types including int, string, bool, float, list, tuple, pair, map, structs, enumerated types, error, type, func, and label.
-- Variables static by default, dynamic by request
+- First-class types
+- Nullability
 - Transactions
 - Encapsulation
 - Serialization and eval
 - Reflection
-- Comparison by value
-- Imports
+- Imports, libraries
-- A growing number of standard libraries including math, strings, and fmt
 - Throwing and handling errors
 - Embeddable Go
 - Macros
 - Interactive error messages and trace
 - Logging
 - A helpful way of writing tests from the REPL
-- A Functional Core / Imperative Shell architecture[^fcis]
 - Turns into a server on demand
 - Microservices
 - Role-based access management